 The GATES of EDEN

 As Adam chipped the first stone tool the Gates began to open.
-The more he chipped, the more they parted, until at long last the Gates spread wide, revealing the vast expanse of the wider world beyond.
-Hand in hand with Eve, eyes open in ecstatic wonder, they ventured forth, never noticing the Gates behind had silently sealed shut ...
+The more he chipped, the more they parted, until at long last the Gates spread wide, revealing a wider world beyond.
+Hand in hand with Eve, he ventured forth, never noticing the Gates behind had silently sealed shut ...

 HUMAN HISTORY in a NUTSHELL